Houtamelo/comfy-print/README.md

 ```
 We don't have to wait for other threads, just try to print right away.
 This is what happens in most cases.

 Since we don't need the queue anymore, we immediately release it.
-Never owning two locks at the same time helps avoiding some deadlocking cases.
+Never owning two locks at the same time help avoiding some deadlocking cases.

 <details>
     <summary>fn write_first_in_line(msg: Message)</summary>